Nonprofit-Open-Data-Collective/titleclassifier/data-dev/README.md

-These files contain a subset of Form 990 Part VII that contain only unique title strings.
+These files contain a subset of Form 990 Part VII that contain only unique (non-duplicated) title strings.

+There are a little over 900,000 unique title strings across across all files.

 ```r
 > head( d$F9_07_PZ_DTK_TITLE, 100 )